 If you are not fluent or knowledgeable in Spanish and have found a taxi driver that speaks conversational English, grab the chance to book him for a day.

 Alternatively, you can ask your hotel receptionist for recommendations on who to hire.

-They will have people who are readily available to take you to a Cenotes Dos Ojos excursion.
+They will have readily available people to take you to a Cenotes Dos Ojos excursion.

 4. Rent a Car to Cenote Dos Ojos

-One of the Dos Ojos cenote tips I can give you is to rent a car and drive on your own.
-This is especially useful if you are travelling in a group.
+One of the Dos Ojos cenote tips I can give you is renting a car and driving on your own.
+This is especially useful if you are traveling in a group.